Step 1: Overview

 For the best results:

-- To install freeze-proof faucets through brick or concrete foundations, it may be necessary to enlarge the existing hole using a drill with a masonry hole saw.
+- To install freeze-proof water spigot through brick or concrete foundations, it may be necessary to enlarge the existing hole using a drill with a masonry hole saw.
 When drilling the larger hole, control drill wobble or “kick-out” by gripping the drill with two hands, keeping the hole saw centered on the old hole and running the drill at a lower speed when the saw first enters the hole.

 - Apply pipe compound or pipe tape to the male pipe threads everywhere that threaded pipe and fittings join.